sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 StakeState::Stake is the current delegation preference of the **staker** and contains the following state information:

-- Account::lamports - The lamports available for staking.
+- Account::tock - The tock available for staking.
-- `stake` - the staked amount \(subject to warmup and cooldown\) for generating rewards, always less than or equal to Account::lamports.
+- `stake` - the staked amount \(subject to warmup and cooldown\) for generating rewards, always less than or equal to Account::tock.
-- `voter_pubkey` - The pubkey of the VoteState instance the lamports are delegated to.
+- `voter_pubkey` - The pubkey of the VoteState instance the tock are delegated to.
 - `credits_observed` - The total credits claimed over the lifetime of the program.
 - `activated` - the epoch at which this stake was activated/delegated.
 The full stake will be counted after warmup.
 - `deactivated` - the epoch at which this stake was de-activated, some cooldown epochs are required before the account is fully deactivated, and the stake available for withdrawal.
 - `authorized_staker` - the pubkey of the entity that must sign delegation, activation, and deactivation transactions.
-- `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address, and the authorized staker.
+- `authorized_withdrawer` - the identity of the entity in charge of the tock of this account, separate from the account's address, and the authorized staker.

 ### StakeState::RewardsPool